telatin/gan/paper/paper.md

 The tool generates taxonomic names by combinatorially concatenating roots from Latin and Greek starting from two Excel files containing curated lists of roots to be combinatorially assembled into genus and species names.
+`nomenclator` encapsulates the original script, and adds new features, such as an integration with LLMs to draft an initial roots table staring from a text file used as context (e.g. a draft of a paper describing the biome where the new taxa were isolated).

 # Statement of need